-Supporting Young People through COVID-19
+Supporting Young People Through Difficult Times

-However, there are many things you can do to help build a young person’s resilience, to enable them to get through difficult times ahead and in the process, develop skills and knowledge to bounce back from future difficult circumstances.
+There are many things you can do to help build a young person’s resilience, to enable them to get through difficult times ahead and in the process, develop skills and knowledge to bounce back from future difficult circumstances.

 So, how can you support your child to build resilience?